private-octopus/c4/doc/c4-design.md

 ## Handling Chaotic Delays

-Some Wi-Fi network exhibit spikes in latency.
+Some Wi-Fi networks exhibit spikes in latency.
 These spikes are probably what caused the delay jitter discussed in
 {{Cubic-QUIC-Blog}}.
 We discussed them in more details in
 {{Wi-Fi-Suspension-Blog}}.
 We are not sure about the